Expired Candy

-Release
+Singles and release

 The first single, "Miss the World", was released on 22 February 2023, less than a year after their debut album Everything Is Dangerous but Nothing's Surprising; alongside this was the announcement for Expired Candy, containing details of the release date, cover art, and track listing.
-One month later on the 23rd of March, the band released a second single "Holding On" with a video directed by Nick Mckk and filmed on Wurundjeri land.
-The final single from the album, entitled "Weekend", was released on 4 May, accompanied by a music video directed by Throat Pasta.
+On 23 March, the band released a second single, "Holding On", with a video directed by Nick Mckk and filmed on Wurundjeri land.
+The third and final single, entitled "Weekend", was released on 4 May, accompanied by a music video directed by Throat Pasta.

-The album entered the Australian Independent Label Albums Chart at no. 11.
+Expired Candy was released on 2 June 2023 on Poison City Records, subsequently entering the Australian Independent Albums Chart at no. 11.

 Critical reception

-Expired Candy received a score of 79/100 on the review aggregator website Metacritic based on 5 critics, indicating "generally favorable reviews".
+Under the Radars Andy Von Pip said that the songs "pulsate with edgy, fiery energy while exuding an underlying sense of profound joy and liberation".
+Vicky Greer for Clash described Expired Candy as a "solid summer rock album" that builds upon "an already appealing sound," arguing that it shows promise for the band's future endeavours.

-Contrasting the album to the group's debut Everything Is Dangerous but Nothing's Surprising, Giselle Au-Nhien Nguyen noted in the Guardian that "While the post-punk influence remains in the instrumentals, there's a shift towards pop," adding "there's a stronger focus on melody and a bolshie, boisterous irreverence that's incredibly charming."
-In a positive review for the music website Fast 'n' Bulbous, A.S.
-Van Dorston similarly felt Expired Candy "has them deepening the charm of their early work" concluding that "Body Type shows everyone how great indie rock and pop can be."
-In a five star review for NME, despite concerns whether or not the group could produce a worthy follow-up to their debut album, Doug Wallen thought that Body Type "sound like themselves here, speaking their own shared language of sidewinding melodies, spontaneous vocal pile-ups and thorny propulsion."
+Contrasting the album to the group's debut Everything Is Dangerous but Nothing's Surprising, Giselle Au-Nhien Nguyen said that in The Guardian that in light of the band's "shift towards pop, ... there's a stronger focus on melody and a bolshie, boisterous irreverence that's incredibly charming."
+In a five star review for NME, despite concerns whether or not the group could produce a worthy follow-up, Doug Wallen thought that Body Type retained their identity, "speaking their own shared language of sidewinding melodies, spontaneous vocal pile-ups and thorny propulsion".

-Under the Radars Andy Von Pip said Expired Candy "is a collection of tracks that pulsate with edgy, fiery energy while exuding an underlying sense of profound joy and liberation."
-Vicky Greer for Clash described Expired Candy as a "solid summer rock album ... that sees the promising young band evolve and develop an already appealing sound," drawing comparisons to Sleater-Kinney, Bikini Kill, and Wet Leg.
+Towards the end of 2023, Expired Candy was ranked 68 out of 100 on God Is in the TVs year-end best albums list.
+In 2026, music critic Robert Christgau ranked Expired Candy the fourth best album out of sixty-one for the 2025 edition of the "Dean's List", an annual album roundup published on his Substack blog And It Don't Stop.